crazyhottommy/RNA-seq-analysis/README.md

 assemble transcripts and estimate expression ([StringTie](http://www.nature.com/nbt/journal/v33/n3/full/nbt.3122.html) instead of Cufflinks), and
 perform differential expression analysis ([Ballgown](http://www.nature.com/nbt/journal/v33/n3/full/nbt.3172.html) instead of Cuffmerge).

+[**RapMap**](http://biorxiv.org/content/early/2015/10/28/029652): A Rapid, Sensitive and Accurate Tool for Mapping RNA-seq Reads to Transcriptomes.
+From Sailfish group.

 * [BitSeq](http://bitseq.github.io/) Transcript isoform level expression and differential expression estimation for RNA-seq

 **For mapping based methods, usually the raw reads are mapped to transcriptome or genome (need to model gaps by exon-exon junction), and then a gene/transcript level counts are obtained by